DChavan1806/Document/topic/A-interview-topic.md

    - My name is Dnyaneshwar Chavan , I am from Nashik, Maharastra
    - I have over 7 year exprience in software development, mainly worked on backed technology like java, spring and spring boot framwork, hiberante and database mysql and elastic search
-   - I started my carrer with manhattan associate as java developer and worked on the legacy project warehouse mangement. help client to implement there 3pl setup for fedex, nile, dhl.
+   - I started my carrer with manhattan associate as java developer and worked on the legacy project warehouse mangement. help client to implement there 3pl setup for FedEx, nile, dhl.
    - covert same minolothic wm project to microservice using spring boot, kakfa as messageing broked and restfull service, use ELK for log monitoring
    - join blume on feb 2022, startup compony,  worked on the logistic module and elastic sync service.

 2. About Previous Project
-   - mbe(master business entity) - libarary or jar
+   - mbe(master business entity) - library or jar
    - logistic to handle planning and tracking of container movement
    - elastic search to handle searching and list pages